Sectors

 Public Sector

-They are increasingly expected to operate and be measured like the private sector while being constrained by the expectation that service to the public and the Crown must come before financial considerations.
-And all of this must come from a shrinking public purse.
+These groups are increasingly expected to operate and be measured like the private sector, while being constrained by the expectation that service to the public and the Crown must come before financial considerations.
+Not to mention that all of this must come from a shrinking public purse.

-We have worked with innumerable schools, colleges and universities, sometimes on a framework basis to supply a wide range of engineering services.
-Replacement and new build schools have to designed and built to meet rigorous sustainability guidelines.
-Universities now operate in a consumer-driven marketplace and need to shape their offering to suit demand and to meet the aspirations of students who increasingly see themselves as fee-paying customers and demand value for their money.
+We have worked with innumerable schools, colleges, and universities, to supply a wide range of engineering services, sometimes on a framework basis.
+Replacement and new build schools have to be designed and built to meet rigorous sustainability guidelines.
+Universities now operate in a consumer-driven marketplace and need to shape their offerings to suit demand and to meet the aspirations of students who increasingly see themselves as fee-paying customers and demand value for money.

 Demands on the NHS increase as public expectation over health and lifestyle outstrip the national desire or even ability to pay for all of the possibilities that new technology and drug treatments can bring.
 At the same time much of the NHS's built environment is ageing and expensive to maintain in the face of rising energy costs.
 Hospitals look to us to help them work within their commercial constraints to create safe and comfortable places to work where focus on the patient is of primary concern.